anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-02.md

 ## Lab Module Goals

-Fundamentaly, this module covers creating a Parquet dataset of NYC Taxi dataset.
+Fundamentaly, this module covers creating a Parquet dataset of NYC taxi trip data available in BigQuery as a public dataset.
 The following are implicit.

 | # | Goal |
 | :-- | :--- |